 Coverage of Yuletide in Alton won Gold in the Special Event category in 2008.

-Mark Keavney, Dave Warren and Christine Rowley have won awards in the presenter categories.
+Mark Keavney, Dave Warren, Christine Rowley and Neil Ogden have won awards in the presenter categories.

 A programme trailer for “It Started with Swap Shop”, a programme telling the story of Saturday morning TV won bronze in the Best Station Promotion category in 2017.

-From 2002 – 2019, the station has been nominated for a total of 45 National Hospital Radio Awards.
+From 2002 – 2023, the station has been nominated for over 50 National Hospital Radio Awards.